SamirTalwar/jenga/tutorial/01_getting_started.md

-# jenga tutorial
+# Getting started with jenga

-Following a successful download and install of jenga, this tutorial will guide you through the first steps in writing jenga rules and running jenga builds.
+Following a successful download and install of jenga, this tutorial section will guide you through your first steps in writing jenga rules and running jenga builds.

+- [Here](files/01) are the files used in this section of the tutorial.
+- [Here](cram/01_getting_started.t) is the companion cram file.

 ## Download, build and install jenga